Tsendiin Mönkh-Orgil: Early life and education

 Mönkh-Orgil was born to a family of doctors in the town of Baruun-Urt, Sukhbaatar Province, on 18 October 1964.
 As his parents' work commission ended in 1968, they moved to Ulaanbaatar, where he completed his secondary education at the 23rd school.
-As a kid, Mönkh-Orgil dreamed of becoming a pilot, architect, and a journalist.
+As a kid, Mönkh-Orgil dreamed of becoming a pilot, architect, and journalist.
 At the end of his 10th grade, as he started to actively read Ünen, a Mongolian daily newspaper, as well as Russian newspapers, he developed an interest in international relations, and decided to pursue a higher education in the field.

 He received a bachelor's degree from the Faculty of International Law at the Moscow State Institute of International Relations in 1988, and earned a master's degree from Harvard Law School in 1996.
 He engaged in postgraduate studies at the John F. Kennedy School of Government in 2001.

 In 1982, the year before he went to study in Moscow, Mönkh-Orgil was drafted into the army and served in the 282nd Unit of the Mongolian People's Army.

 Diplomatic career

-Mönkh-Orgil joined Foreign Ministry of Mongolia in 1988 and worked there as a Diplomatic Officer until 1991.
+Mönkh-Orgil joined the Foreign Ministry of Mongolia in 1988 and worked there as a Diplomatic Officer until 1991.
 He was also a Diplomatic Officer at the Permanent Mission of Mongolia to the United Nations in New York from 1991 to 1995.

 Throughout his diplomatic career, Mönkh-Orgil acted as the head or member of the Mongolian delegations to numerous international conferences including the UN General Assembly, the Conference on Disarmament, and the Human Rights Council.

 In November 2021, Mönkh-Orgil was elected as a member of the United Nations International Law Commission at the 76th session of the UN General Assembly.